Doing Business with the Department of Human Services

 The Kenosha County Department of Human Services (KCDHS) does business with independent agencies and contractors in a number of different settings.
 Most business transactions between KCDHS and independent agencies are based on the department's need to provide services to individuals in the community.
 Independent agencies may compete to provide such services through the request for proposal (RFP) process.
 As a general guideline KCDHS RFP's are announced and made available through this website.

-Kenosha County Department of Human Services () as the administrative entity of the Southeastern Wisconsin Workforce Development Board (SE WI ) is announcing Purchase of Service Request for Proposals (), awarded on a competitive basis for the provision of the Workforce Innovation & Opportunity Act of 2014 (), ONE-STOP OPERATOR(S), for the SE WI network of American Job Centers (Kenosha, Racine, and Counties).
+Kenosha County Department of Human Services (KCDHS), as the fiscal agent of the Southeastern Wisconsin Workforce Development Board (SE WI WDB), is announcing a Purchase of Service Request For Proposals (RFP), awarded on a competitive basis, for the provision of the Workforce Innovation & Opportunity Act of 2014 (WIOA) services of Youth Program, Adult and Dislocated Worker Programs, Business Solutions, and One-Stop Operator for the Southeastern Wisconsin Workforce Development Board (SE WI WDB) operating as a single network of American Job Centers (Kenosha, Racine, and Walworth counties) in Workforce Development Area #1 (WDA #1).

-If you are interested in submitting a proposal for the aforementioned , select the following link: Register to Access Files.
-Also see below for additional information.
+If you are interested in submitting a proposal for the aforementioned RFP, select the following link: Register to Access RFP Files.
+Also see below for additional RFP information.
+Please note, on page 32 under c) Service Delivery Components, section should read IV Scope of Service and not Section VI.

 Civil Rights Compliance